rkannan26/DiabetesPredictor/README.md

 # Diabetes Prediction Model

 ## Overview
 This project implements a machine learning model to predict the likelihood of diabetes in patients based on various health metrics.
-The model is built using logistic regression and Data Analysis is performed before and after model creation.
+The model is built using logistic regression on a 90/10 train-test split and Data Analysis is performed before and after model creation.

 ## Features